Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Reinforcement Learning Post-training

 To extract the optimal policy in Eq.~(\ref{eq:closedform}), one approach is to use classifier guidance to steer the diffusion process toward generating high-reward actions during inference~\citep{lu2023contrastive, zheng2025diffusionplanner}.
 However, this method requires additional inference-time gradient computation, which is very costly and difficult to implement on real vehicles.
-An alternative approach is to employ a weighted regression loss based on the diffusion imitation loss~\citep{black2023training, liang2026dipole, zheng2024safe}:
+An alternative approach is to employ a weighted regression loss based on the diffusion imitation loss~\citep{black2023training, liang2026dipole, zheng2024safe}.
+Specialized to our setting—$\tau_0$-prediction loss on the velocity-based trajectory representation (so that $a \equiv \tau^{\mathbf{v}}_0$ and $\tau^{\mathbf{v}}_t = \alpha_t \tau^{\mathbf{v}}_0 + \sigma_t \epsilon$)—it reads

-where $a_t = \alpha_t a + \sigma_t \epsilon$, and $\epsilon^{k}_{\theta}$ denotes the parameterized diffusion model corresponding to the policy $\pi^{k}$, as introduced in Section~\ref{sec:pre}.
+where $\tau^{\mathbf{v};k}_\theta$ denotes the parameterized diffusion model corresponding to the policy $\pi^{k}$, and the actions $\tau^{\mathbf{v}}_0$ in $\mathcal{D}$ are drawn from the previous-iteration policy $\pi^{k-1}$.
 The weighted regression loss in Eq.~(\ref{eq:awr}) only modifies the imitation loss with a weight term, maintaining almost the same computational cost as IL.
 In contrast, other methods model the denoising process as a multi-step MDP with Gaussian transitions to estimate intermediate log-likelihoods~\citep{black2023training, ren2024diffusion}, and use RL algorithms like PPO~\citep{schulman2017proximal} for policy optimization.
 However, these approaches require storing gradients for all denoising steps during inference and assume a large number of steps to ensure Gaussian transition validity, leading to significantly increased computational cost.
+We further provide a detailed discussion in Appendix~\ref{app:rlresults}.

+\textbf{RL-Hybrid Loss}.
 To maintain consistency with the hybrid loss defined in Eq.~(\ref{eq:hybrid_loss}) used during imitation pretraining, we introduce the RL-hybrid loss for the post-training phase.
+This consistency loss design helps mitigate distribution shift, which is a common problem in the offline-to-online fine-tuning setting~\citep{levine2020offline}.
+We provide further results in Section~\ref{sec:rl_results}.

 Besides, we prove that the hybrid loss can be naturally combined during the RL post-training procedure to optimize the policy, due to its simple formulation as a weighted regression, as shown in Theorem~\ref{theorem:fisor}.
-Proof see Appendix~\ref{app:b}.
+Proof see Appendix~\ref{app:proof_awr_hybrid}.